simp/simp-doc/docs/user_guide/PXE_Boot.rst

 Verify the static files are in the correct location:

-.. only:: simp_4

- Type ``cd /srv/rsync/tftpboot`` and

-.. only:: not simp_4

- Type ``cd /var/simp/rsync/OSTYPE/MAJORRELEASE/tftpboot``
+Type ``cd /var/simp/enviroments/simp/rsync/OSTYPE/MAJORRELEASE/tftpboot``

 (OSTYPE and MAJORRELEASE under rsync are the type and version of the SIMP server)

 Verify there is a ``linux-install`` directory and cd to this directory.